Jussie Smollett's Cook County criminal documents ordered unsealed

 An Illinois judge on Thursday ordered "Empire" actor Jussie Smollett's criminal case file unsealed, setting up the release of a wealth of information surrounding the controversial -- and often confusing -- case.

-The decision came months after Cook County prosecutors dropped charges alleging that the “Empire” actor staged a hate crime attack on himself.

-Cook County judge Steven G. Watkins vacated the sealing order on Smollett's docs.
-When the state attorney asked whether they could have more time to redact personal information, Watkins said "act as if the documents were never sealed in the first place."
+When the state attorney asked whether the office could have more time to redact personal information from the files, Watkins advised prosecutors to "act as if the documents were never sealed in the first place."

 In January, Smollett filed a police report alleging that two masked men attacked him, put a rope around his neck and poured bleach on him as he was walking home from a fast food eatery.
 Smollett, who is black and openly gay, said the masked men beat him, made racist and homophobic comments and yelled Donald Trump's campaign slogan, "This is MAGA country," before fleeing the scene.